Jessica Dashner with student measuring door width

 Disability and Community Participation Research

 Dr. Dashner mentors students interested in Disability and Community Participation Research.
-Her work further develops and tests subjective and objective measures of the quality of participation in communities; implements initiatives to improve community receptivity for people with disabilities; develops person-specific interventions to increase community participation by people with mobility, vision and hearing limitations; and studies characteristics and supports needed of people with disabilities who work.
+Her work measures the quality of participation in communities; implements initiatives to improve community receptivity for people with disabilities; develops interventions to improve the usability of environments to enhance community participation of people with mobility, vision and hearing limitations.
+In addition, Dr. Dashner mentors students to provide outpatient occupational therapy (OT) services to adults who are uninsured or underinsured in the St. Louis Community.
+The Washington University School of Medicine (WUSM) Interprofessional (IP) Student Pro Bono Clinic includes students and faculty from medicine, physical therapy and occupational therapy.

 General Description of Student Activities